 The preparation of the financial statements in conformity with US GAAP requires Plan management to make estimates and assumptions that affect certain reported amounts of assets available for benefits at the date of the financial statements, the changes in assets available for benefits during the reporting period and, when applicable, the disclosure of contingent assets and liabilities at the date of the financial statements.
-Certain of those key estimates include the fair value of investments.
+Those key estimates include determination of the fair value of investments.
 Actual results may differ from estimates and assumptions made.

-3. Recently issued accounting pronouncements
+3. Recently adopted accounting pronouncements

 In May 2011, the Financial Accounting Standards Board ("FASB") issued Accounting Standards Update No. 2011-04, Fair Value Measurement (Topic 820): Amendments to Achieve Common Fair Value Measurement and Disclosure Requirements in U.S. GAAP and IFRSs (ASU 2011-04).
 ASU 2011-04 updates existing guidance in Topic 820 to establish common requirements for measuring fair value and for disclosing information about fair value measurements in accordance with U.S. GAAP and International Financial Reporting Standards (IFRS).
-ASU 2011-04 is effective prospectively for fiscal years, and interim periods, beginning after December 15, 2011.
-Early adoption is not permitted.
-The Plan does not expect adoption of this standard to have a material impact on its consolidated financial statements.
+ASU 2011-04 was effective prospectively for fiscal years, and interim periods, beginning after December 15, 2011.
+The Plan adopted ASU 2011-04 for the fiscal year ended December 31, 2012, and its application had no material impact on its financial statements.